mattermost/docs/source/administration/config-settings.rst

 If Site URL is not set, the following features will not operate correctly:

- - Email notifications will contain broken links, and email batching will not work
+ - Email notifications will contain broken links, and email batching will not work.
- - Authentication via OAuth 2.0, including GitLab, Google, and Office 365, will fail
+ - Authentication via OAuth 2.0, including GitLab, Google, and Office 365, will fail.
- - Plugins may not work as expected
+ - Plugins may not work as expected.

 +-------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SiteURL": ""`` with string input.                                    |